Tombert/tombert.github.io2/_posts/2015-04-07-a-farewell-to-mac.markdown

 date:   2015-04-07 23:36:32
 ---

-The day was young, and I arrived at work early.
-After recovering from a recent bout of food poisoning, my mental state was fair from perfect, but it didn't feel like it was limiting my abilities, and I sit, doing work, listening to NOFX, sipping on a Diet Coke in the process.
+The day was young, and I arrived to work early.
+After recovering from a recent bout of food poisoning, my mental state was far from perfect, but it didn't feel like it was limiting my abilities, and I sit, doing work, listening to NOFX, sipping on a Diet Coke in the process.

 A coworker arrives, and this job being relatively close knit, the greeting devolves into a conversation, and a relatively hearty one at-that, so I put my drink down, and embrace the fact that I won't be working for a bit.